njkleiner/urls/README.md

 # urls

-> Make working with URLs great again
+A collection of common functions to make working with URLs less painful.

 ## Install